 Westfield Primary School is a nurture aware school, where we use short-term interventions for children with particular social, emotional and behavioural difficulties, which may act as a barrier to their learning.

-Mrs Cheryl Hawkins (Autism Champion) delivers many bespoke sensory circuits for children first thing in the morning to help regulate their sensory systems and prepare them for learning.
+Mrs Cheryl Hawkins delivers a range of bespoke sensory circuits for children first thing in the morning, helping to regulate their sensory systems and prepare them for the day ahead.

 Westfield may also be able to access support from elsewhere.
 Please talk to us about your concerns, so that we can work together to help your child feel better.